Programming-Notes-all-languages/Computer-Logic-and-Design/Introduction/README.md

     <a>Level 4: Assembly Language Level</a>
     <ul>
       <li>
-        <a>At this level, all high-level languages are translated into assembly languages</a>
+        <a>At this level, the computer acts upon the assembly language that the high-level language produced during the code's compilation</a>
       </li>
     </ul>
   </li>